Charles Meryon: Mature work

-There are twenty-two pieces in the Eaux-fortes sur Paris.
-Some of them are insignificant.
-That is because ten out of the twenty-two were destined as headpiece, tailpiece, or running commentary on some more important plate.
-But each has its value, and certain of the smaller pieces throw great light on the aim of the entire set.
-Thus, one little plate—not a picture at all—is devoted to the record of verses made by Méryon, the purpose of which is to lament the life of Paris.
-Méryon aimed to illustrate its misery and poverty, as well as its splendour.
-His etchings are no mere views of Paris.
-They are "views" only so far as is compatible with their being likewise the visions of a poet and the compositions of an artist.
+There are twenty-two pieces in the Eaux-fortes sur Paris, of which ten are designated as a headpiece, tailpiece, or running commentary on another plate.

-Méryon's epic work was coloured strongly by his personal sentiment, and affected here and there by current events — in more than one case, for instance, he hurried with particular affection to etch his impression of some old-world building which was on the point of destruction, as Napoleon III tore down buildings to reconstruct Paris with wide boulevards.
-Nearly every etching in the series reveals technical skill, but even the technical skill is exercised most happily in those etchings which have the advantage of impressive subjects, and which the collector willingly cherishes for their mysterious suggestiveness or for their pure beauty.
+Méryon's epic work was coloured strongly by his personal sentiment, and affected occasionally by current events.
+In more than one case, for instance, he hurried with particular affection to etch his impression of some old-world building which was on the point of destruction, as Napoleon III tore down buildings to reconstruct Paris with wide boulevards.
+Nearly every etching in the series reveals technical skill, but even the technical skill is exercised most enthusiastically in those etchings which have the advantage of impressive subjects, and which the collector willingly cherishes for their mysterious suggestiveness or for their pure beauty.

 Méryon also taught; among his pupils was the etcher Gabrielle-Marie Niel.